An abnormally low level of oxygen in the blood negatively impacts the body in the form of hypoxia, a potentially deadly condition.

 Also worrying me is the common expectation that to not infect others, those with the virus even recovering at home should mask up as often as possible.
 I strongly suspect that staying masked and hypoxic with increased blood clotting is not conducive to a speedy recovery from COVID-19 clotting issues.

 I’m sure you can identify the many problems with intentionally increasing the blood clot risk for the general population through mass compulsory masking.
-Already millions of people take blood thinners just to stay alive.
-How could it possibly be a good idea to hinder their already diminished natural clotting ability?
+Already millions of people take blood thinners just to stay alive due to excessive clotting.
+How could it possibly be a good idea to hinder their already diminished natural blood thinning ability?

 This information brings up hard questions that demand answers.